marykdb/maryk/store/rocksdb/documentation/storage.md

   by index so the record can be found by value.
 Contains key so multiple references to same value can exist.
 Stores the version so a unique value can be searched at or before a version.
 BOOLEAN indicates if the index is set or unset.
+  An old index value is always unset at same version when a new value is set.

 # Historic Unique
 Stores unique values by version